steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         It binds a database <model> looked up from the incoming Id.

 #### ASPNET Core Environment Variables
-Environment variables set in the Visual Studio launchSettings.json **override** environment variables set in the shell.
-The Visual Studio Debug project settings for Environment variables **writes through** to launchSettings.json.
-They are *identical*.

-The XUnit tests cannot be run withany required prompts for user verification because *the console is not displayed*.
+The XUnit tests cannot be run with any required prompts for user verification because *the console is not displayed*.
 ServerFramework (WebHost.CreateDefaultBuilder) sets the environment to "Development" *however the environment variables from launchSettings.json are not used.*

 #### C#